1BigBear/byto/README.md

 ### Installation

-Download the latest release for your platform from the [Releases](https://github.com/OmarNaru1110/byto/releases) page.
+Download the latest release from the [Releases](https://github.com/OmarNaru1110/byto/releases) page.

 #### Windows
 1. Download `byto-windows-amd64-installer.zip`
 2. Extract and run the installer (`.exe`)
 3. You may see a SmartScreen warning (the app is not code-signed).
 Click **"More info"** → **"Run anyway"**
 4. Follow the installation wizard
+> Note: when checking for updates, run byto as administrator
 ### Building from Source
 If you are a developer and want to build Byto yourself, please check our [Contribution Guide](CONTRIBUTING.md).